maudfabrello/Project3-server/README.md

 You can also buy an art piece from one of our users and find it in your Purchased Art History in your profile

-This is the first app we built in React/node.js from scratch in only 5 days during our Ironhack Bootcamp
+This is the first app we built in React/node.js from scratch in only 1 week during our Ironhack Bootcamp

 ## Test our App [here](https://art-for-all-app.herokuapp.com/)!